 John Thomson tells the tale of the birth of Bartleby’s and reminds of the magic power of bookselling.

-Catherine Reagan, the archivist and curator, brings an element of seriousness and professionalism.
+Katherine Reagan, the archivist and curator, brings an element of seriousness and professionalism.
 Her presence convinces us that this isn't just a summer camp, but actually the preservation of heritage, a profession, and for some, even a higher purpose in life.

 Lisa Baskin, head of our table, the perfect collector, and the person who perhaps expressed what's closest to me in bookselling: "I didn't care about your first editions."